I'm a mom of two who loves to share craft ideas and educational opportunities for kids!

 - More detailed felt pieces can be made by using a material called pelon.
-Pelon is a transparent, white interfacing and can be found in sewing or craft stores.
+Pelon is transparent, white interfacing that can be found in sewing or craft stores.
 Pelon is transparent, so drawings can be traced onto the material with a permanent marker.
-The piece can then be cut out, and colored with crayons or colored pencil.
+The piece can then be cut out, and colored with crayons or colored pencils.
 The best thing about using pelon is that children can help color the pictures!

 - Clipart (or other images) can be printed onto cardstock.
 Color the picture (if necessary) and then laminate the image.
 If a professional laminating machine is not available, simply use clear contact paper to cover both sides of the picture.
 Use white glue, tacky glue, or a hot glue gun to attach a piece of felt to the back of the laminated picture.
 The only negative to using cardstock is that the pictures will eventually develop creases and will tear or peel apart over time.